LS-ELLO/LS-ELLO/README.md

 ### Hi there 👋
-🎈 I’m currently working on Sotfware Development
+🎈 I’m currently working on Sotfware Development <br>
 👯 I’m looking to collaborate on [Lucas](https://github.com/LS-ELLO/Lucas)

 <!--